android-os-research/when-os-play-faves/README.md

 # Artifact — When the OS Plays Favorites

-Artifact for NDSS 2027 paper: *"When the OS Plays Favorites: Systematic Analysis of Privilege Deviations in Android OEM Frameworks."*
+Artifact for NDSS 2027 paper: *"User-denied, System-approved: A Security Analysis of OEM Subversions on Android’s Access Control"*

 This repository contains the complete analysis pipeline that takes an Android firmware image (or a live device) and identifies OEM-introduced privilege deviations — cases where third-party apps receive undocumented permissions, enforcement exemptions, or special treatment hardcoded into framework code.